Best Video Doorbells of 2020

 Ultra high-resolution doorbell camera with a floodlight for nighttime color video surveillanceLearn More about August Doorbell

-The August Doorbell Cam is a hardwired home security solution that can capture color video by day or night.
-While the Skybell HD (above) has color night vision, the August doorbell activates a floodlight to allow color recordings at night.
-HDR isn’t included, but video is ultra high-res as listed below.
-An affordable monthly subscription ($2.99) lets you play back any videos from the past 24 hours and save video for 15 days.
+The August Doorbell Cam Pro was a hardwired home security solution that captured color video by day or night.
+While the Skybell HD (above) had color night vision, the August doorbell activated a floodlight to allow color recordings at night.
+HDR wasn’t included, but video was ultra high-res as listed below.

 - Impressive live-streaming via mobile app

 What We Didn’t Like

 Along with its floodlight feature, the doorbell camera was impressive for its high pixel count.
 It provided us about 33 percent more detail than the typical high-quality doorbell camera for 2019.

 The August Doorbell Cam Pro worked with existing wiring to replace a mechanical chime doorbell.
 It ran off 12-24VAC.
 Setup was simple and for many homes, the only tool required was a Phillips screwdriver.
 Mounting brackets were also provided.